ovated/automation_agent/README.md

 3. I currently limit the token size of get_all_element tool to 10,000 but if I build a custom agent from scratch, I will have greater control over token truncation and manage inputs within a set token budget.

 ## Time spent
-I spent 2 days building this.I spent approximately 2 days building this agent.
+I spent approximately 2 days building this agent.

 ## Set up App